TawnyE/CodeControlAC/README.md

 ## 📹 Showcase

-*A video showcase could come at some point, but honestly… I’m too lazy for that right now.* :uwu:
+*A video showcase could come at some point, but honestly… I’m too lazy for that right now.* :p

 ---